-“We generate a great deal of inert fill material from our core activities,” explained group director John McGee.
+“We generate a great deal of inert fill material from our core activities,” explained group director of McGee’s, John McGee.
 “We have been involved in a couple of golf projects before as a provider of landfill material, but this is the first one that we have done ourselves.
 It fits in very nicely with our company philosophy, which is focused on recycling; we’d rather use material to create something new and valuable than just sticking it in a hole in the ground.”

 The course was built by McGee’s own personnel, along with specialist shaper, Ian Futcher, and overseen by Jonathan, throughout.
 The Toro irrigation system was designed by Roger Davey of Irritech, and agronomist Bruce Jamieson advised on the project.
 “The build has been done to a very high standard – the McGee people are extremely good at what they do,” said Jonathan.
+The greenkeeping team, led originally by Dale Housden and now by Adam Henderson, is extremely pleased with the finished result.
+They have been involved in the project throughout the entire construction process, so they have been able to fine-tune the surfaces to an excellent condition for the opening of the course for play.